Transportability without positivity: a synthesis of statistical and simulation modeling: Potential Solutions

 \subsection{Solution 3: Model Synthesis}

-As a third option, we propose a synthesis of statistical and simulation (e.g., mechanistic, agent-based, microsimulation) models, where the simulation model is denoted by $m(a,W_i=1;\beta)$.
+As a third option, we propose a synthesis of statistical and simulation (e.g., mathematical, mechanistic \cite{lessler_mechanistic_2016, kirkeby_practical_2021}, agent-based \cite{railsback_agent-based_2011, el-sayed_social_2012}, microsimulation \cite{krijkamp_microsimulation_2018, caglayan_microsimulation_2018, grummon_health_2019}) models, where the simulation model is denoted by $r(a,W_i=1;\beta)$.
 Importantly, this simulation model is based on knowledge external from the available data.
-Often, specific values for the simulation model parameters, $\beta$, may not be known but a range, set, or distribution of plausible values (denoted as $\tilde{\beta}$) are feasible to specify.
-To maintain the generality of our discussion for the proposed approach, how a simulation model is built is left unspecified, with further discussion on this process provided at the end of this section.
-For estimation, we propose extensions of g-computation and IPW estimators.
+Here, $\beta$ is assumed to be unknown but a distribution of plausible values are considered feasible to specify (denoted as $\tilde{\beta}$).
+To maintain the generality of our discussion, how a simulation model and $\tilde{\beta}$ are specified are left till the end of the section.